xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 - Layer 2 UNI and L2VPN configuration

 ### BGP configuration for EVPN
 BGP configuration is simplar to what we did in our previous tutorial.
 However, since we have multiple PE nodes here, we need to establish full mesh BGP with EVPN AFI here.
-For simplicity, we are using P2 as a route-reflector (In real time deployment, it is recomended to use dedicated route reflectors in the netwrok).
+For simplicity, we are using P2 as a route-reflector.
+In real time deployment, it is recomended to use dedicated route reflectors in the netwrok.
 The following config snippet shows the BGP confifuration on all the PEs and the RR node.

 _**PE1**_

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>